yggdrasilradio/rpilights/README.md

 ### updatewx script

 Edit the file scripts/updatewx to put your zipcode in place of mine (55337).
-This script gets weather info (forecast, temperature and humidity) every five minutes.
+This script gets weather info (forecast and temperature) every five minutes.
 You'll want to start this script from rc.local.
 If you don't run this, the 'weather' command won't work.